Pet Insurance Blog

 • Intestinal parasites like tapeworms

-If you sign up for cat insurance before your pet develops any these conditions, an accident/illness plan with good coverage will likely reimburse a portion of all related costs once you've met your deductible.
+If you sign up for cat insurance before your pet develops any of these conditions, an accident/illness plan with comprehensive coverage will likely reimburse a portion of all related costs once you’ve met your deductible.
 This can be a lifesaver.

 For example, cancer often requires expensive radiation or chemotherapy treatments, while feline leukemia virus (FeLV) does not yet have a definitive cure, so pets must make regular trips to the vet for therapies, exams, and observation.
 If your cat has chronic kidney disease, you may need to buy regular supplements or medications to treat your pet.
 Unfortunately, renal (kidney) failure is common in older cats, but pet insurance offers a financial safety net should your cat require emergency hospitalization.